chrultrabook/docs/src/docs/firmware/index.md

 :::

 ::: tip
-If you only have one device, please be sure to [setup a usb with your OS to install](ventoy.md) before flashing.
+If you only have one device, please be sure to [setup a USB with your OS to install](ventoy.md) before flashing.
 :::

 ## Asking for help properly